Stephen A. Hammer, PhD

-Stephen Hammer currently serves as an Advisor, focused on International Climate Policy and Strategy, with the World Bank's Climate Change Group in Washington DC.
-In this role he serves as a key policy advisor to WBG senior management and leads the Bank's climate finance-related engagement with the G7, G20, and UNFCCC.
-He represents the World Bank on numerous global commissions and working groups focused on climate finance, and was one of the key movers behind the creation of the Coalition of Finance Ministers for Climate Action, a group which he continues to advise on strategic matters.
-In 2021 he chaired the global working group focused on the "Paris Alignment" of MDB lending portfolios.
+Stephen Hammer currently serves as a senior policy advisor focused on International Climate Policy and Strategy with the World Bank's Climate Change Group in Washington DC.
+In this role he advises WBG senior management and has led the Bank's climate policy-related engagement with key international fora including the G7, G20, the UNFCCC, and numerous global commissions and working groups focused on climate finance.
+Dr. Hammer was instrumental in the creation of the Coalition of Finance Ministers for Climate Action, and most recently has served as a technical advisor helping the UNFCCC Transitional Committee on Loss and Damage (L&D) operationalize the new global L&D fund authorized at COP27.

 Dr. Hammer can be reached at shammer (at) worldbank.org.